hwayne/learntla-v2/docs/core/temporal-logic.rst

 Intro
 =======

 Invariants aren't really part of TLA+.
 There's no concept of an "invariant" that's treated as special by TLA+.
 The model checker, TLC, gives us that, but more that's due to pramgatics and efficiency than "invariants" being something deeply important.
 Rather, TLA+ provides a *general principled* way to write all kinds of different properties, where invariants are just one of many things we can check.
-To write these, we a set of :dfn:`temporal operators` to describe logical statements across time.
+To write these, we use a set of :dfn:`temporal operators` to describe logical statements across time.
 We call the broad class of all properties :dfn:`temporal properties`.

 .. index::
   single: safety